abdullatheef/kube8-example-django-celery/README.md

 ## About
 This repo contains a to-do app, where items can add, list and delete.
 Also a simple register/signin.
+Python 3.12, django 5.x, RabbitmQ, Postgres, nginx are the stacks used.
 This application can run in 3 types of setup

 - Straight forward running each application
 - docker compose